RickGriff/decimath/README.md

 The 21k transaction fee is excluded.

-Thanks to the lookup-table algorithms, **DeciMath functions have near constant gas usage.**  Prformance is stable for both very small and very large bases, exponents and arguments.
+Thanks to the lookup-table algorithms, **DeciMath functions have near constant gas usage.**  Performance is stable for both very small and very large bases, exponents and arguments.

 The accuracy of `ln(x)` increases with the number of iterations in the algorithm.
 Above 70 iterations, accuracy plateaus - but gas continues to increase.
 You can use a lower number of iterations if you’re willing to trade accuracy for lower gas cost.